MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/configure-default-data-modeling-and-deployment-properties-ssas-tabular.md

 ---
 # Configure default data modeling and deployment properties
 [!INCLUDE[ssas-appliesto-sqlas-aas](../../includes/ssas-appliesto-sqlas-aas.md)]
-  This topic describes how to configure the default compatibility level, deployment and workspace database property settings, which can be pre-defined for each new tabular model project you create in [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)].
+  This article describes how to configure the default compatibility level, deployment and workspace database property settings, which can be pre-defined for each new tabular model project you create in [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)].
 After a new project is created, these properties can still be changed depending on your particular requirements.

 #### To configure the default Compatibility Level property setting for new model projects